 The third aspect that started to convince me about this concept was the experience of having a major relapse.

 In the weeks that I lay in bed after my major relapse happened, I questioned myself over and over again: ‘How could I have missed what was happening…How could I have got into this mess?’
 The four months or so before my relapse began, I was involved with helping my elderly parents move to a much smaller home.
 I was doing about 10 to 15 % more than I would have normally done – a level I thought I could do – but I didn’t realise that my stress levels were about 500% higher than normal.
 Having a very upsetting argument with a family member was the last straw.
 Within a week I was in bed and off work for eight weeks.
-A few months later, looking back, I realised I just hadn’t understood the devastating impact stress could have on a chronic fatigued body.
-I could see how the fight or flight response had been on extremely high alert for three or more months.
+A few months later, looking back, I realised I just hadn’t understood the devastating impact stress could have on a ME/CFS body.
+I could see how the fight-flight-freeze response had been on extremely high alert for three or more months.
 No wonder, when I ‘shocked’ my body with even more of an overload of stress chemicals through having such a stressful argument, my body had had enough.

-One day, I found a comment about how the fight or flight response was evolved thousands of years ago to protect humans against the threats a hunter/ gatherer might experience.
-Reading this view made me think about what the fight or flight response didn’t consider a threat all those years ago, and whether that continued to be true.
+One day, I found a comment about how the fight-flight-freeze response was evolved thousands of years ago to protect humans against the threats a hunter/ gatherer might experience.
+Reading this view made me think about what the fight-flight-freeze response didn’t consider a threat all those years ago, and whether that continued to be true.
 An environment of natural light and sound, a ‘world’ of only, say, thirty people who a person had known all their life, simple food, and a world that you can only walk to.
 Suddenly how much energy I had at the end of my summer holidays made sense: a holiday where I camped and walked, using the car as little as possible, and, limited by language barriers, talked mainly to my partner, surrounded by natural light and sound, cocooned from the modern world.

-This also fitted with the knowledge that the sympathetic nervous system (of which the fight or flight response is part) and the parasympathetic nervous system (which is all about relaxing the body) cannot be both switched on at the same time.
+This also fitted with the knowledge that the sympathetic nervous system (of which the fight-flight-freeze response is part) and the parasympathetic nervous system (which is all about relaxing the body) cannot be both switched on at the same time.
 Actually my experience is that as one starts to switch on the other lessens, as if they have to share a pie: the parasympathetic system could be 95% on, meaning the sympathetic nervous system is only 5% on, and vice versa.
 It certainly felt like the only time I managed – even with my regular mindfulness and relaxation practices – to be really, really relaxed was when I was on holiday and this was the time I had the most energy.

 ‘I have yet to work with anyone experiencing ME/CFS who did not have a trauma 1-3 years before the onset of ME/CFS.’

-At first, I couldn’t see what my initial trauma might have been but I knew the two times my CFS had dramatically deteriorated were both just after a trauma.
+At first, I couldn’t see what my initial trauma might have been but I knew the two times my ME/CFS had dramatically deteriorated were both just after a trauma.
 One was after a failed fertility treatment and the second time was after a major disagreement with a family member.
 That fitted and – yes – about three years before my energy started to nosedive, I had been devastated at losing my job.
 When I first read this idea I thought of trauma as an extreme event, something that not many people experienced, but gradually realised it could be broader than that.
 It could be anything that you find ‘deeply distressing or disturbing’.
 All of these situations would fit into this category for me – all of them had a very great effect on my life.
 All of them took a long time – and quite a bit of anguish to resolve.

 I’m not sure how trauma creates fatigue in the body – and I’m sure many scientists would be quite sceptical about a link between trauma and physical disease, though I have found hints of an understanding of the effect of trauma on the body.
 But I can see it’s possible and – to me – science often lags behind our understanding of everyday life.
 Science has very strict requirements for proof and in an area like this, where it is very difficult to create a robust research project, it is going to be many years before there is conclusive scientific proof one way or the other.